fstarnaud/ozp-documentation-wiki/Iteration-39.md

 * Investigate ability to change metrics search results from case sensitive to not case sensitive.
 Currently "map" and "MAP" and "Map" are logged as different search terms

 ### UI/UX
-* Provide general support for development/bugs
+* Provide general support for development/bugs/decisions
 * Structure diagram graphic
 * Styling support for continuing help tour development
-* Bug - Webtop not pulling in latest ozp-icons
 * Ideas for fine tuning or filtering search for people that don't want to see or use Code Libraries

 ## Roadblocks